energyquantified/eq-python-client/docs/intro/quickstart-realto.rst

    RealtoConnection.API_URL_UK
    RealtoConnection.API_URL_BELGIUM

-These variables are strings of the base URL for the specific API on Realto:
+These variables are nothing else than strings of the base URL for the specific API on Realto:

 >>> RealtoConnection.API_URL_GERMANY
 'https://api.realto.io/energyquantified-germany'